-ATMs are commonplace in Ghanaian cities, and most international VISA cards are accepted at these machines.
-MasterCard and American Express are far less common, so expats planning to withdraw from an international account should make an effort to get a Visa card.
+ATMs are readily available in Ghanaian cities and most international Visa cards are accepted at these machines.
+Mastercard and American Express are less common, so expats planning to withdraw from an international account should make an effort to get a Visa card.

 Taxes in Ghana

-Foreigners living in Ghana for 183 days or more during a 12-month period are considered tax residents of the country and must pay taxes based on their worldwide income.
+Foreigners living in Ghana for 183 days or more over 12 months are considered residents of the country and must pay taxes based on their worldwide income.

-Taxes in Ghana are charged on a graduated scale, while non-tax residents are charged a flat rate on their income derived from within the country.
+Taxes in Ghana are charged on a graduated scale while non-residents are charged a flat rate on their income derived from within the country.
 Most companies in Ghana cover the applicable taxes for their expat employees and pay either an offshore salary or a combination of an offshore and local salary.

-Expats should consult a financial adviser to ensure that they have a full understanding of taxes in Ghana.
+Expats should refer to the Ghana Revenue Authority website and consult a financial adviser and tax specialist to ensure that they have a full understanding of taxes in Ghana.

 Taxpayers must contribute towards the Social Security and National Insurance Trust (SSNIT).
 There are several situations whereby individuals may be exempt.
 Expats who reside in Ghana for less than three years may obtain an exemption as well as those who provide evidence that they contribute to a similar scheme in their country of origin.